18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-1-book-travel.md

 * **Non-contract Government:** these fares are also acceptable to book if the timing is more advantageous.
 All these fares are within the City Pair rate and are fully refundable.
 No additional approvals are required to book a non-contract government fare.

 * **Lowest published:** while these fares may come at a lower cost than the contract options, they also come at increased risk to the government because many of these fares are nonrefundable.
 Any flight that is nonrefundable must be explicitly approved by the authorizing official before the TTS travel team can approve.
-If you think that choosing a "Lowest published" nonrefundable fare is your best option, skip ahead to securing your approval email now, and then come back to book later.
+If you think that choosing a "Lowest published" nonrefundable fare is your best option, skip ahead to [securing your approval email now](/travel-guide-2-secure-approvals), and then come back to book later.
 You'll want to ensure you secure the approval before you book because these fares expire quickly, often before authorizing official and travel team approval can be reasonably obtained.

 ***Note about flights with policy violations:**

 If you need to take a flight which indicates a policy violation, the type of violation will inform what steps you need to take next.
 Click on "View Fares" to pull up additional details about your flight selection.

-If any part of the fare that you chose is nonrefundable, or exceeds the [City Pair rate](http://cpsearch.fas.gsa.gov/cpsearch/search.do?method=enter) (note that lookup values here are for one-way fares), you will need an additional email approving the risk of nonrefundable airfare and/or additional costs from your director or client (if travel is in service of a client outside of TTS), sent to tts-travelauths@gsa.gov.
+If any part of the fare that you chose is nonrefundable, or exceeds the [City Pair rate](http://cpsearch.fas.gsa.gov/cpsearch/search.do?method=enter) (note that lookup values here are for one-way fares), you will need an additional email approving the risk of nonrefundable airfare and/or additional costs from [your authorizing official](/travel-guide-2-secure-approvals/#who-is-my-authorizing-official-and-what-is-my-budget) sent to tts-travelauths@gsa.gov.

 [What justifies using a non-contract fare?](https://www.gsa.gov/policy-regulations/regulations/federal-travel-regulation-ftr?asset=107365#i1204997)